Share On Social!

 In January 2019, the advisory group submitted its recommendations to the California Department of Health Care Services (DHCS) and the Legislature.

-To address this concern, Dr. Ariane Marie-Mitchell and colleagues at Loma Linda University combined the ACEs questionairre with the required Staying Healthy Assessment (SHA) to develop the Whole Child Assessment (WCA).
+The Whole Child Assessment (WCA) too was developed by Dr. Ariane Marie-Mitchell and colleagues at Loma Linda University.
+They combined the ACEs questionairre with the required Staying Healthy Assessment (SHA).

-“If we have mandated legislation that only looks at one screening tool, it really limits the opportunity to improve that screening tool over time and it also doesn’t take into consideration that there are a number of tools that are applicable and work really well right now,” said Williamson.
+“If we have mandated legislation that only looks at one screening tool, it really limits the opportunity to improve that screening tool over time and it also doesn’t take into consideration that there are a number of tools that are applicable and work really well right now,” said Dr. Kate Williamson, a pediatrician in private practice in Ladera, Calif, according to ACEs Connection.

-DCHS is working to translate the PEARLS tool.
+DCHS is currently working to translate the PEARLS tool into other languages.

 The advisory group also encouraged the Legislature to explore systems that support trauma screening for adults, particularly adults in the Medi-Cal system, due to the “intergenerational impact their trauma has on today’s children.”